jakkra/ZSWatch/GETTING_STARTED.md

 ### Compiling
 ### Using the command line
 - Set revision zswatch_nrf5340_cpuapp@\<revision\> to 1 or 3 depending on what version of ZSWatch is used.
 If your watch is built before Aug.
-1 2023 it's revision 1, otherwise revision 3.
+1 2023 it's revision 1, otherwise revision 3 or later.
 - Replace release.conf with debug.conf if the build is for development.

 Example of building for ZSWatch board: